-The Department has taken part in the dialogue between community members and the Project Sponsors to review aspects of the project, including the inclusion of on-site PDR space, on-site affordable housing, inclusion of artwork and the project's larger public benefits.
+The Project Sponsor also has provided a list of 64 signatures in support, including employees of the Fitzgerald Furniture Company.The Department has taken part in the dialogue between community members and the Project Sponsors to review aspects of the project, including the inclusion of on-site PDR space, on-site affordable housing, inclusion of artwork and the project's larger public benefits.

 - 6. Planning Code Compliance: The Commission finds that the Project is consistent with the relevant provisions of the Planning Code in the following manner: - A. Permitted Uses in UMU Zoning Districts.
-Planning Code Section 843.20 and 843.45 states that residential and retail sales and service uses are a principally permitted use within the UMU Zoning District.
+Planning Code Section 843.20 and 843.79states that residential and light manufacturing uses are a principally permitted use within the UMU Zoning District.

-The Project would construct 60 new dwelling units and 7,471 square feet of ground floor retail sales and service use within the UMU Zoning District; therefore, the Project complies with Planning Code Sections 843.20.
+The Project would construct 60 new dwelling units and 10,000 square feet of ground floor light manufacturing use within the UMU Zoning District; therefore, the Project complies with Planning Code Section 843.